furiousteabag/EmojiCommunicator/README.md

 optional arguments:
-  -h, --help            show this help message and exit -t TEXT, --text TEXT  Text that you want to make .gif of.
-  -p PICTURES, --pictures PICTURES
+  -h, --help            show this help message and exit -t TEXT, --text TEXT  text that you want to make .gif of -p PICTURES, --pictures PICTURES
-                        Path to folder with pictures that will be used for painting letters.
+                        path to folder with pictures that will be used for painting letters
   -o OUTPUT, --output OUTPUT
-                        Path to folder that .gif will be saved.
+                        path to folder that .gif will be saved
 ```